SHASWATzx/SHASWATzx/README.md

 - 👀 I’m interested in Websites and all the outrageous and astromishing designs.
-- 🌱 I’m currently doing a course on website developmwnt and I am CS student.
+- 🌱 I’m currently doing a course on website developmentnt, learning ux ui and I am CS student.
 - 💞️ I’m looking to collaborate on Front end projects
      and anything that requires imerse creativity.